What is the best ISO to use?

 You won’t miss a low light shot again!
 But, there is a trade off.
 As ISO numbers go up, so does the noise in your photos.
 Here is the proof:

 Notice how much smoother the 80 ISO photo looks.
 The 1600 ISO photo shows lots of noise.
 You can really notice it in the darker areas.
+(The camera I used in those photos was an older model Canon point and shoot.)

 Why not just use Automatic ISO?